UKCloud/documentation/articles/azure/azs-how-move-vm-new-vnet-ps.md

 ## Prerequisites

-Before you begin, ensure your PowerShell environment is set up as detailed in [Configure the Azure Stack user's PowerShell environment](azs-how-configure-powershell-users.md).
+Before you begin, ensure your PowerShell environment is set up as detailed in [Configure the Azure Stack Hub user's PowerShell environment](azs-how-configure-powershell-users.md).

 ## Moving a virtual machine to a new virtual network